phonglo724/active-record-associations-and-migrations/README.md

 ### The Song model

+A song will
+X  belong to an artist
+X  *and*
-A song will belong to an artist *and* belong to a genre.
+X  belong to a genre.
 Before we worry about the migration that will implement this in our songs table, let's think about what that table will look like:

 |id |name        |artist_id |genre_id |
 |---|------------|----------|---------|
 |2  |Shake It Off|1         |1        |

-We can see that the songs table will have an `artist_id` column and a `genre_id` column.
-We will give a given song an `artist_id` value of the artist it belongs to.
+We can see that the songs table will have
+  1. an `artist_id` column
+  2. and a `genre_id` column.
+We will give a given song
+  1. an `artist_id` value of the artist it belongs to.
 The same goes for genre.
 These foreign keys, in conjunction with the Active Record association macros will allow our query to get an artist's songs or genres, a song's artist or genre, and a genre's songs and artists entirely through Active Record provided methods on our classes.

 Let's write the migration that will make this happen.

-* Open a file, `db/migrate/03_create_songs.rb`
+X * Open a file, `db/migrate/03_create_songs.rb`
-* Write the following migration:
+X * Write the following migration:

 ```ruby
 class CreateSongs < ActiveRecord::Migration[4.2]